infonomic/uikit/README.md

 2. We'd like to be able to easily target various front-end meta frameworks, from [Astro](https://astro.build/), to [Next.js](https://nextjs.org/) to [React Router v7](https://reactrouter.com/) (formerly Remix) - and even plain old HTML/CSS.
 3. We'd like a good developer experience (DX), allowing us to develop our components in the 'kit' via tests and Storybook, as well as in a monorepo within the front-end target framework itself (Next.js, Vue etc.).
 4. We'd like our components' styles to be easily overridable - whether via 'style' attributes, Tailwind, regular CSS classnames and stylesheets, or any other style system being used by the front-end.
 We'd especially like to be able to override a component's styles without having to use CSS !important.

+### Other key points:

+We use CSS Cascade layers via the @layer statement at-rule for named layers.
+This is what allows all of our CSS to be easily overwritten by any consuming client application - since CSS outside any layer, automatically has a higher specificity that CSS within a layer.
+We also carefully order our layers to create our own specificity hierarchy - for example - @layer infonomic-base, infonomic-utilities, infonomic-theme, infonomic-typography, infonomic-components;

+For our CSS module - this means ensuring that the the layer specificity order appears at the top of each CSS module.
+It acts as sort of a 'preamble' - and it means that the component's bundled CSS will behave correctly when used within the overall UI kit.

+The use of CSS modules will also allow us to eventually export individual components separately, to help reduce the import and bundle size of the consuming client.
+A client would import the main style.css file, and then only the individual components needed.

+Lastly - we highly value the option to 'tell' components to ignore or override a top-level theme decision of light or dark using  `:not(:where([class~="not-dark"], [class~="not-dark"] *))` class selectors.
+Since we're using a shadows to create ring offsets (which we desire for focus, active modes etc.) and since CSS shadows need a background color - being able to use `:not(:where([class~="not-dark"], [class~="not-dark"] *))`  means that we can override components that need to be in 'dark mode' on an otherwise 'light theme', or that need to be in .not-dark mode, on an otherwise 'dark theme'.
+This allows us to use the correct ring, background and component colors for components that might be placed on special dark or light background panels or sections - irrespective of the currently selected theme

 ## Getting Started